 Running is a big deal these days.
 There’s running gear, running clubs, and races for every holiday.
 Everyone I know seems to be doing a marathon.

-And there is plenty of abuse.
-At the Naval Academy, older Midshipman treat the “Plebes” (freshmen) like total crap for a summer and mostly crap for the rest of their first school year.
+At the Naval Academy, the students (or “Midshipmen”) live in grey buildings, have almost no free time, and even march in formation to football games.
+Upperclass Midshipman treat the “Plebes” (freshmen) like total crap for a summer and mostly crap for the rest of their first school year.
 While physical hazing is technically prohibited in these enlightened times, there are plenty of other ways to torment Plebes.
 For example, the Naval Academy really, really prefers that its Midshipmen have hard tech majors, such as Engineering.
 (Very important when their officers are serving on enormous floating pieces of engineering in the middle of the ocean, I suppose.)

 Big Brother graduated from the Naval Academy with honors, a history major, and the ability to run very long distances without throwing up.
 He lost some of his endurance while serving on submarines, but then he met the love of his life.
 Big Brother’s Wife was a serious runner.
 I didn’t know how serious until our first Thanksgiving with her.